nbrowncoding/ddl-to-xml-converter/README.md

 # Teradata DDL to Talend XML Converter

-A simple python scipt that takes a Teradata DDL and converts the DDL to an XML format that can be imported into Talend Open Studio.
+A simple python scipt that takes a Teradata DDL and converts the DDL into an XML format that can be imported as metadata into Talend Open Studio.
+I created project to save time when attempting to build large table schemas in Talend.
+Since manually adding and defining columns took too long, I wrote this program to automatically do it for me.

 ## Supported Software Versions
 Teradata 16.20+